 Lameness 101: Hoof anatomy

-It’s nearly impossible to understand why the dairy cow’s hoof responds to stress in the ways it does without understanding its structure, which is illustrated in Figure 1.
+It’s nearly impossible to understand why the dairy cow’s hoof responds to stress in the ways it does without understanding its structure.
+Read full story.